-Official copies of transcripts are obtained from the Records Office, located in the Saulsbury Campus Center.
-Requests must be submitted in writing or using one of the two electronic options listed below.
-Persons presenting requests at the Records Office will be asked to show a picture identification card.
+Requests may also be submitted in writing using the OC form.
+Persons presenting requests at the Records Office, located in the Saulsbury Campus Center will be asked to show a picture identification card.
 If a third party is requesting the transcript for a student, the third party must have written permission from the student stating they may pick up the transcript.
 The third party must show a picture identification card matching the name stated in the written request.
 Written requests may be made via letter or on a transcript request form that has been signed and dated.
-Forms are available from the Records Office or on the web at https://www.odessa.edu/currentstudents/records/index.html.
+Forms are available from the Records Office or on the web.
 The completed form must then be mailed, or scanned and emailed, to the Records Office.

-Requests sent using online request form (available at www.odessa.edu/dept/records/transcripts.htm) are valid only for transcripts to be sent to another college or university for educational purposes.Persons requesting transcripts by mail should send the written request to Records Office, Odessa College, 201 W. University, Odessa, TX 79764 or email the signed request form to the Records Office at Records@odessa.edu.
+Persons requesting transcripts by mail should send the signed form to Records Office, Odessa College, 201 W. University, Odessa, TX 79764 or email the signed request form to the Records Office at Records@odessa.edu.